Josh-Rentrope/JanusReact/README.md

 # Janus React
 This is a repository to manage all of your Janus nodes.
+[Introductory Video](https://youtu.be/bqdwI5zOTiA)
 ## Installation
 You will need to setup npm and your node environment